ItsZFire/ItsZFire/README.md

 ---

-# What is ItsZFire
+# What is Next RK Studio

-ItZFire is Discord Bot with alot of Fun commands and General Commands
+Next RK Studio is Discord Bot with alot of Fun commands and General Commands

 Host bot for 24/7
 By Heroku